Version: v0.8.0 - Beta. We welcome contributors & feedback.

 - Here is a [/some/url | link to another page]

-By default, THT protects your app against the most common security risks.
+THT is designed from the ground up with security best practices and secure defaults, protecting your app against the most common security risks.

-Having these safeguards integrated into the language means that fewer vulnerabilities can slip through the cracks.
+Unlike other programming languages that rely on third-party frameworks and manual effort for security, THT builds safeguards into the language itself so that fewer vulnerabilities can slip through the cracks.

 TypeStrings

-TypeStrings are used to prevent injection attacks, which are the #1 security vulnerability for web apps.
+TypeStrings are compile-time templates that are used to prevent injection attacks, which is one of the top security vulnerabilities for web apps.

 // SQL TypeString